Sorry, you need to enable JavaScript to visit this website.

 'The members of the local student self-government and the members of the National Organisation of Student Self-governing Bodies (HOÖK) are young people who are students of a Hungarian higher education institution and who are elected (annually) through democratic elections where the students of the institutions vote for the representatives.'
 [Act CCIV of 2011 on National Higher Education (2011. évi CCIV. törvény a nemzeti felsőoktatásról)]

-In higher educational institutions, individual departments can be presented with so-called sub- self-governing bodies which are the part of the institutional HÖK.
-HÖK has (further divisions e.g. social administration, academic advocacy, foreign–relation organisation) committees that delegates representatives.
+In major higher educational institutions individual departments can be presented with so-called sub- self-governing bodies which are the part of the institutional HÖK.
+HÖK has (further divisions, such as social administration, academic advocacy, foreign–relation organisation) committees that delegates represent.
 The central decision-making body is the Presidency and the President.

 Roles and responsibilities

-The primary task of student self-government is the representation of insterests.
-They support also students, organise formal and informal events and international activities.
+The primary task of the student self-government is advocacy; besides that, they are supporting students, organising formal and informal events and international activities.

 'The student self-government has reconciliation right over the acceptance and modification of the Organisational and Operational Regulations; the Regulation on Tuition Fees and Benefits; the student assessment system of the academic staff and the regulation of education and exams.'
 [Act CCIV of 2011 on National Higher Education (2011. évi CCIV. törvény a nemzeti felsőoktatásról)]